-One of the most loved features of the Apple Watch is that certain series are waterproof – Apple Watch Series 2 and all the way up to the Apple Watch 7 all have a 50-meter water resistance capability, meaning that you can use it to track your swimming, take it out in the rain, and more.
+One of the most loved features of the Apple Watch is that certain series are waterproof – Apple Watch Series 2 and all the way up to the Apple Watch 7 and Apple Watch 8 all have a 50-meter water resistance capability, meaning that you can use it to track your swimming, take it out in the rain, and more.
 However, there is some confusion over whether the Apple Watch is wearable in the shower.
 Read more to find out:

 What is the Difference Between Waterproof & Water Resistant?

 Often the Apple Watch is labeled as waterproof when it is, in fact, water-resistant.
 There are significant differences between these two terms, with waterproof watches offering absolute protection from water ingress for a set amount of time.

 Water-resistant watches all come with different ratings and different care requirements in order for them to work well in water.
 The rating system is an indicator of how long and deep in the water the watch can be before it is at risk of damage.
 The Apple Watch 2 – 8 has an ISO standard rating and is water-resistant to 50m.
 The Apple Watch Ultra is Military Standard certified and has an Iso rating of 100m.